-- Party discipline - (1) The rules of a political party shall contain provisions that ensure internal discipline including rules to vote in accordance with the party position, the discipline of party members in breach of party rules, adherence to the Constitution, standing orders or rules of a State legislature. - (2) A political party shall not punish a member of a Parliament of a party for anything said in Parliament by the member in exercise of the privileges of freedom of speech. - (3) A member of any legislature who resigns from the political party that sponsored the member's election or leaves the political party to join another or remains in office as an independent loses his or her seat. - Restrictions on holding of office in political parties The President and public officials shall not hold office in a political party.
+- (1) The rules of a political party shall contain provisions that ensure internal discipline including rules to vote in accordance with the party position, the discipline of party members in breach of party rules, adherence to the Constitution, standing orders or rules of a State legislature. - (2) A political party shall not punish a Member of Parliament who is a member of the party for anything said in Parliament by the member in exercise of the privileges of freedom of speech. - (3) A member of any legislature who resigns from the political party that sponsored the member's election or leaves the political party to join another or remains in office as an independent loses his or her seat. - 216.
+Restrictions on holding of office in political parties The President of the Republic and public officials shall not hold office in a political party.

-CHAPTER TWENTY-ONE

-THE PUBLIC ADMINISTRATION
+CHAPTER TWENTY-ONE THE PUBLIC ADMINISTRATION

-Principles governing Federal and State public administration
+Part I Principles governing Federal and State public administration

-- 217. Principles governing public administration- (1) The guiding principles in public administration of the Republic include - - (a) promotion and maintenance of a high standard of professional ethics free from wantok and other social constraints; - (b) promotion of efficient, effective and economic use of resources; - (c) promotion and maintenance of fair employment practices; - (d) services shall be provided impartially, fairly, equitably and without bias; - (e) prompt and timely response to people's needs; - (f) Public administration shall be accountable; - (g) transparency to be fostered by providing the public with timely, accessible and accurate information; - (h) merit as the basis of appointments and promotions; and - equal and adequate opportunities for training and advancement of men and women equally. - (2) The above principles apply to-

-- (a) administration in every sphere of government;

-- (b) organs of the Republic; and

-- (c) public enterprises.
+217. Principles governing public administration

+- (1) The guiding principles in public administration of the Republic include - - (a) promotion and maintenance of a high standard of professional ethics free from nepotism and other social constraints;

+- (b) promotion of efficient, effective and economic use of resources; - (c) promotion and maintenance of fair employment practices; - (d) services shall be provided impartially, fairly, equitably and without bias; - (e) prompt and timely response to people's needs; - (f) Public administration shall be accountable; - (g) transparency to be fostered by providing the public with timely, accessible and accurate information; - (h) merit as the basis of appointments and promotions; and - (i) equal and adequate opportunities for training and advancement of men and women equally. - (2) The above principles apply to- - (a) administration in every sphere of government; - (b) organs of the Republic; and - (c) public enterprises.

+Part II Public Service Commission

-Public Service Commission
+218. Establishment of a Public Service Commission

-- 218. Establishment of a Public Service Commission - (1) There is a single Public Service Commission for the Republic. - (2) The Public Services Commission shall be independent and impartial and no person or organ of government may interfere with the functioning of the Commission. - (3) A law shall provide for the appointment of Commissioners who shall be fit and proper persons with knowledge of, and experience in the administration and management of public services. - (4) The Public Services Commission must function, be structured and regulated according to law. - 219.
-The powers and functions of the Commission.
-The powers and functions of the Commission are to - (a) report to the Federal Parliament on the activities and the performance of its functions; - (b) promote the values and principles set out in section 217 throughout the public service; - (c) investigate, monitor and evaluate the organisation, administration, and the personnel practices of the public service; - (d) propose measures to ensure efficient and effective performance of the public service; - (e) give directions throughout the public service on personnel procedures; - (f) review the terms and conditions of public service, code of regulations, training and qualifications of public officers and matters connected with personnel management and development of the public service and make recommendations on them to the Government; and
+- (1) There shall be a Public Service Commission for the Federal Government. - (2) The Public Service Commission shall be independent and impartial and no person or organ of government may interfere with the functioning of the Commission. - (3) A law shall provide for the appointment of Commissioners who shall be fit and proper persons with knowledge of, and experience in the administration and management of public services. - (4) The Public Service Commission must function, be structured and regulated according to law.

+219. The powers and functions of the Public Service Commission - The powers and functions of the Public Service Commission are to-

+- (a) report to the Federal Parliament on the activities and the performance of its functions; - (b) promote the values and principles set out in section 217 throughout the public service; - (c) investigate, monitor and evaluate the organisation, administration, and the personnel practices of the public service; - (d) propose measures to ensure efficient and effective performance of the public service; - (e) give directions throughout the public service on personnel procedures; - (f) review the terms and conditions of public service, code of regulations, training and qualifications of public officers and matters connected with personnel management and development of the public service and make recommendations on them to the Federal Government; - (g) Engage, dismiss, and discipline; and - (h) perform such other functions as may be prescribed by this Constitution or by law.